Krishna-Vaigankar/News_Api/README.md

 ## Running the application on web browser

 - After running the application on IDE, go to web browser `Chrome is recommended`, and type http://localhost:8080/
-- On home page there is a input filed where you can paste the news URLs and get the required output.
+- On home page there is a input field where you can paste the news URLs and get the required output.